 With so many phones on the market, and with the gap between mid-range and high-end narrowing each year, finding the right phone for you is not an easy task.
-Sure, if you've got $1000 ready to go, getting the best of the best is not a difficult task; you can narrow down your choice to 4-5 phones.
-However, when you're on a bit of a budget, but are not aiming extremely low, the mid-range segment has a lot to offer, and it can get confusing.
-If you're looking for such a device, you'd be surprised how much you can get for a rather modest sum of cash (when compared to the ultra-high-end, at least).
+Sure, if you've got $1000 ready to go, getting the best of the best is not a difficult task; you can narrow your choice down to a handful of phones.
+However, when you're on a bit of a budget, but are not aiming extremely low, the sprawling mid-range segment has so much to offer, that it can get confusing quickly.

 What do you value the most in a phone?
 Long-lasting battery life?
 A great camera?
 Smooth performance?
 Perhaps a combination of the three?
 Whatever it is, you're sure to find an affordable phone that checks most (if not all) of your boxes.
 To help you in this endeavor, we've compiled a list of the best phones under $400 that you can get right now!

 With the Pixel 3a and Pixel 3a XL, Google has delivered two superb mid-range phones!
 Looking at the overall picture, we can adamantly say that the only area where they scaled back is in their performance, as the Snapdragon 670 is a notable step down from the Snapdragon 845.
 Other than that, we don't think the plastic designs are bad; the phones may not feature wireless charging, but in terms of look and feel, there doesn't seem to be that much of a difference compared with the Pixel 3 and 3 XL.
 If you're willing to give up the more premium design of more expensive phones, the Pixel 3a at $399 is a great performer with a camera that seriously rivals flagships twice its asking price.